ROCprofiler-SDK counter collection services#

 There are two modes of counter collection service:

-Dispatch profiling: In this mode, counters are collected on a per-kernel launch basis.
+Dispatch counting: In this mode, counters are collected on a per-kernel launch basis.
 This mode is useful for collecting highly detailed counters for a specific kernel execution in isolation.
-Note that dispatch profiling allows only a single kernel to execute in hardware at a time.
+Note that dispatch counting allows only a single kernel to execute in hardware at a time.

-This topic explains how to setup dispatch and agent profiling and use common counter collection APIs.
+This topic explains how to setup dispatch and device counting and use common counter collection APIs.
 For details on the APIs including the less commonly used counter collection APIs, see the API library.
-For fully functional examples of both dispatch and agent profiling, see Samples.
+For fully functional examples of both dispatch and device counting, see Samples.

 Definitions#